 25. Krafty Cheese - The Residents **

-Oh yeah... more sweet Weirdness.
+Oh yeah... more of that sweet Weirdness, eyeball-style.

 Quite catchy and gregarious, this one, but as strange as can be.

 What are they singing about?

 Well...
 I believe it has something to do with the finer points of Botany and